suitzero/edufantasyconsole/README.md

 # edufantasyconsole

+## Abstract
-##Abstract— This document introduces the Educational Fantasy Console(EFC) system that was developed for a development track project.
+This document introduces the Educational Fantasy Console(EFC) system that was developed for a development track project.
 Design, architecture, sample contents, and expected efficacy of using this platform in the education scenario is discussed in this paper.

 ### 1 INTRODUCTION